Contact York Register office to make an appointment to register a birth with us.

 - proof of address

-- you will be given a ‘short certificate’ free of charge which shows the child’s full name and date of birth
+- you may buy a ‘short birth certificate’ which shows only the child’s full name and date of birth for £4.

 Buggy access at the Register Office